klovae/klovae.github.io/_posts/2016-09-23-tutorial_how_to_scrape_infinite_scroll_websites_with_nokogiri.markdown

 2. Understanding how the query string works to load more data, and what happens when it runs out
 3. Incorporating code into your scraper to *responsibly* increment the query string and stop at the end.

 At a high level, what's happening on the back end is that the website you're scrolling as the user is loading in more content using a combination of JavaScript and AJAX.
-That said, **you don't actually need to know JavaScript, jQuery or AJAX to be able to get the data you need**.
-I don't (yet), and I was able to
+That said, **you don't actually need to know or use JavaScript, jQuery or AJAX for this to work**.
+I don't (yet), and I was able to get the data I needed pretty easily once I figured out what I was doing.

 The important bit for our purposes is that in order to get more content, the script for the infinite scroll is using a specific URL and incrementing a query string ([which you can read more about on Wikipedia in the "structure" section](https://en.wikipedia.org/wiki/Query_string)).
 Once you find that URL, you can can modify the query with your code to replicate what the script is doing and get the data you need.